-I’ve been concerned about Facebook’s data-mining and privacy policies since I learned about early links to the CIA and DARPA.
+There have been red flags regarding Facebook’s data-mining and privacy policies.
 But this isn’t why I deleted my account.
 I don’t know if I even fully understand why I wanted to stop using Facebook, but here are some of the reasons I’ve considered:

 - despite having 300+ “friends,” my feed was usually full of comments and posts from people I didn’t even know